LogicalDepth/4-digit-Clock/README.md

 ## 4 DIGIT CLOCK
-The project implements a 4 digit 7 segement display which is controlled by Beaglebone Black .
+The project implements a 4 digit 7 segment display which is controlled by Beaglebone Black .
 GPIO's are the source of connection.